A collection of common data from disparate sources that is compiled and presented in summary form.

 User account provisioning is creating, managing and deactivation of an end user’s objects and attributes in relation to accessing resources available in one or more systems.
 Buttonwood makes user provisioning simple with SCIM.

-A computer system emulation based on computer architecture, providing the functionality of a physical computer.
+A Virtual Machine is a computer system emulation based on computer architecture, providing the functionality of a physical computer.